-My most recent completed work includes two forthcoming journal essays—one on the role of nostalgia in Holocaust representation and one on Dickens—as well as an edited collection on the social and ideological contexts of Greek tragedy which will be published in Belgrade later this year.
+My most recent completed work includes two forthcoming journal essays—one on the role of nostalgia in Holocaust representation and one on Dickens—as well as an edited collection on the social and ideological contexts of Greek tragedy which was recently published in Belgrade.

 I have taught at the University of Belgrade (2004-2007) and Yale University (2009-2011), where I was a teaching fellow in English, Comparative Literature, and Film Studies.
 My most recent appointment prior to joining King’s was at Hampshire College in Massachusetts, where I served as a visiting assistant professor of English and Comparative Literature.
 My teaching has covered most periods of European literary history from the Greeks to the late 20th century.
 I have offered courses on Homer’s epics, violence in the modern novel, realism, 19th and 20th century Bildungsroman, class and sexuality in post-war Britain, the history of tragedy, and a survey of European literary tradition from Antiquity to Classicism.